 What is Local Decision Making?

-Local Decision Making is an OCHRE initiative supported by Aboriginal Affairs NSW
+Local Decision Making is an OCHRE initiative supported by Aboriginal Affairs NSW.

 They negotiate about which services are delivered in their communities and how services are designed and implemented.

-Who are the Aboriginal Regional Alliances in NSW?
+Who are the Aboriginal Alliances/Assemblies in NSW?

-There are nine Aboriginal Regional Alliances in NSW.
+There are eight Aboriginal Alliances/Assemblies in NSW.

 These include: